OSGeo/gdal/doc/source/programs/gdal_raster_compare.rst

 Description
 -----------

-:program:`gdal raster compare` compares two GDAL supported datasets and reports the differences.
+:program:`gdal raster compare` compares two GDAL supported raster datasets and reports the differences.
 In addition to reporting differences to the standard output, the program will also return the difference count in its exit value.